-The financial statement and the tax statement each have a different purpose, so you may notice different information and levels of detail in each statement.
+The financial statement and the tax document each have a different purpose, so you may notice different information and levels of detail if you are comparing them.
 The Ameriprise annual financial statement reflects your account at a point in time, which is the last business day of the year.
-Alternately, the Ameriprise tax statement provides information across the span of a tax year that may be taken into consideration when preparing tax returns.
+Alternately, Ameriprise tax documents provide information across the span of a tax year that can be taken into consideration when preparing tax returns.

 - When an investment has an income reclassification, the tax designation of income may change after year-end.
 This occurs more commonly with mutual funds, unit investment trusts (UITs) and real estate investment trusts (REITs)

 - The financial statement will capture the information available at year-end

-- The tax statement will be updated and mailed when the investment issuers notify us of changes
+- The tax document will be updated and mailed when the investment issuers notify us of changes

 - When a mutual fund has spillover dividends, (dividends that are declared in the fourth quarter of the year and paid the following January (and makes the appropriate tax election)

 - The financial statement captures the information available at year-end

-- The tax statement will report these spillover dividends the year they are declared and report any updates after year-end
+- The tax document will report these spillover dividends the year they are declared and report any updates after year-end

 - When there is a sale transaction

 - The financial statement will display the activity by settlement date

-- The tax statement will list the activity and report to you and the IRS by trade date, per tax law requirements
+- The tax document will list the activity and report to you and the IRS by trade date, per tax law requirements

 - When there is cost basis5 information to report